AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 More and more libraries are going to support async, and in some cases support _only_ async.
 So we need to get used to doing async, and get used to doing it competently.

-## A task is a promise
+## A Task is a Promise

  Think of `Task<Order>` as a promise of an order later, i.e. "There will be an order.
 If I don't have it now, I'll have it at some point in the future".
 [The Computer Science term is "future" or "promise"](https://en.wikipedia.org/wiki/Futures_and_promises).

  Since this is C#, there are a few other things that can happen besides the promised order arriving: The value can arrive, and be `null` instead of an order.
 Or an exception can be thrown instead.

-`Async ... await` is basically about allowing you to write code in the familiar linear style, but under the hood, it is reconfigured so that the code after the `await` completes is put in a callback that is executed later.
+The language support for `async ... await` is about allowing you to write code in the familiar linear style, but under the hood, it is reconfigured so that the code after the `await` completes is put in a callback that is executed later.
 Without `async ... await` we could still write equivalent code using callbacks, but it was just much harder.

 This is not unique to C#.
 Look at how [this Javascript promises library](https://www.promisejs.org/) works with chained callbacks.
 And [futures and promises in Java](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).